Caen–Carpiquet Airport

-Caen – Carpiquet Airport (French: Aéroport de Caen - Carpiquet) (IATA: CFR, ICAO: LFRK) is an international airport located in Carpiquet, 6 km west of Caen, both communes of the Calvados département in the Normandy (formerly Lower Normandy) region of France.
+Caen–Carpiquet Airport (French: Aéroport de Caen–Carpiquet) (IATA: CFR, ICAO: LFRK) is an international airport located in Carpiquet, 6 km west of Caen, both communes of the Calvados département in the Normandy (formerly Lower Normandy) region of France.
 Chalair Aviation has its head offices at the airport.
-In 2017, Caen – Carpiquet Airport handled 180,910 passengers, an increase of 30.1% over 2016.
+In 2017, Caen–Carpiquet Airport handled 180,910 passengers, an increase of 30.1% over 2016.
 In 2018, it handled 274,011 passengers, a 51.5% increase over 2017.

 History

 The military base (1939-1967)

 The idea of an airfield near Caen dated back to 1926 after a visit from a military delegation.
-However, it was only in 1930 that the ministry of aviation approved its creation.
+However, it was only in 1930 that the Ministry of Aviation approved its creation.
 Work started in July 1937 and ended in March 1938.

 Air base 720 Caen-Carpiquet was inaugurated on 17 August 1939.
 Captured by the Luftwaffe in June 1940, it served as a rear base during the Battle of Britain.
 While under German control the runway was extended and concreted.

 In June and July 1944, during the Battle of Normandy, Anglo-Canadian and German troops engaged in long and harsh fights over control of the strategically important aerodrome.
-Following the war, the airfield was rebuilt and refitted for the air force.
+Following the war, the airfield was rebuilt and refitted for the French Air Force.